MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

   - Storage Spaces Direct (S2D).
 If you're creating a Storage Spaces Direct cluster, see [Storage Spaces Direct hardware requirements](../storage/storage-spaces/storage-spaces-direct-hardware-requirements.md).
   - SAN attached storage.
   - NAS using SMB 3.0 or later.
-  - Either Storage Spaces Direct (S2D), SAN, or NAS is required.
-If you're creating a Storage Spaces Direct cluster, see [Storage Spaces Direct hardware requirements](../storage/storage-spaces/storage-spaces-direct-hardware-requirements.md).
-  - To add clustered storage during cluster creation, make sure that all servers can access the storage.
-You can also add clustered storage after you create the cluster.
-- Review [Quorum should be configured for a cluster](/windows-server/failover-clustering/manage-cluster-quorum) to determine the quorum type most suitable for your requirements.
-Either a Cloud Witness or Disk Witness can be used.
-A File Share Witness isn't currently supported.
+- Review how [Quorum should be configured for a cluster](/windows-server/failover-clustering/manage-cluster-quorum) to determine the quorum type most suitable for your requirements.
+Either a Cloud Witness, Disk Witness, or USB Witness can be used.

 ## Cluster workloads

-Workgroup clusters support several workload, workgroup clusters are recommended for:
+Workgroup clusters support several workloads.
+Workgroup clusters are recommended and supported for:

 - **Hyper-V VMs.** Supported cluster workload.
 - **SQL Server Availability Groups.** SQL Server is a supported workload.
 To deploy a SQL Server workload, follow the instructions to create a [domain independent availability group](/sql/database-engine/availability-groups/windows/domain-independent-availability-groups#create-a-domain-independent-availability-group-1)

-Workgroup clusters aren't recommended for:
+Workgroup clusters aren't supported for:

 - **File Servers.** Not supported because of authentication issues.
 - **SQL Server FCI.** Not supported.